MichalLytek/type-graphql/docs/validation.md

 ## Scalars
 The standard way to make sure that the input and arguments are correct, like the `email` field really has an e-mail, is to use [custom scalars](https://github.com/19majkel94/type-graphql/blob/master/docs/scalars.md) e.g. `GraphQLEmail` from [`graphql-custom-types`](https://github.com/stylesuxx/graphql-custom-types).
 However creating scalars for all single case of data type (credit card number, base64, IP, URL) might be cumbersome.

 And that's why TypeGraphQL has bulit-in support for validation of arguments and inputs using [`class-validator`](https://github.com/typestack/class-validator) features!
-You can use awesomness of decorators to declare the requirment for incoming data (e.g. number is in range 0-255 or password is longer than 8 chars) in an easy way.
+You can use awesomeness of decorators to declare the requirement for incoming data (e.g. number is in range 0-255 or password is longer than 8 chars) in an easy way.

 ## How to use
-At first, you have to decorate the input/arguments class with appropiate decorators from `class-validator`.
+At first, you have to decorate the input/arguments class with appropriate decorators from `class-validator`.
 So we take this:
 ```ts
 @InputType()
 export class RecipeInput {